Aero Caribbean

 Aero Caribbean (Empresa Aerocaribbean SA) was an airline based in Vedado, Plaza de la Revolución, Havana, Cuba.
-It operated scheduled domestic passenger services to domestic destinations and international services, and charter flights mainly within the Caribbean and South America.
+It operated scheduled domestic and international passenger services, and charter flights mainly within the Caribbean and South America.
 Its main base was at José Martí International Airport, Havana.

 History

 The airline was established in 1982 as Empresa Aero and started operations on 2 December 1982.
 It was set up by the Cuban government to provide domestic flights and regional charters to supplement national carrier Cubana.
 It was wholly owned by the government of Cuba.
-It has since been merged with Cubana de Aviación in 2015.
+It merged with Cubana de Aviación in 2015.

 Destinations

 Aero Caribbean operated the following destinations: